UNIFIED HOME SOLUTIONS - Residential Insulation for Akron, Canton, Cleveland and Everywhere in between!

 Extra Products to further Protect your Home, Increase Health, and Improve Safety

-Scott at Unified Insulation explains some troubling side effects of improperly deployed spray foam
+Scott at Unified Home Solutions explains some troubling side effects of improperly deployed spray foam

-Give us a call and we'll schedule your complementary inspection, which will show you just where drafts enter your home and cold spots linger.
+Give us a call and we'll schedule your complementary inspection and blower door testing, which will show you just where drafts enter your home and cold spots linger.
 We'll provide a quote for the updated insulation and schedule a time to remove your old insulation (if needed) and then install our high-quality insulation into your walls, basement, attic, and crawlspace.
 See in real time as your drafts are stopped and cold spots disappear!

 To see some of the work we do, check out our Gallery, found here!